unbit/uwsgi-docs/SNI.rst

 Massive SNI hosting
 *******************

-uWSGI main purpose is massive hosting, so ssl without that feature would be pretty annoying.
+One of uWSGI's main purposes is massive hosting, so SSL without support for that would be pretty annoying.

-If you have dozens (or hundreds...) of certificates mapped to the same ip you can simply put them in a directory (follwing a simple convention) and let uWSGI to scan it whenever it need to add a new context for a domain.
+If you have dozens (or hundreds, for that matter) of certificates mapped to the same IP address you can simply put them in a directory (following a simple convention we'll elaborate in a bit) and let uWSGI scan it whenever it needs to find a context for a domain.

 To add a directory just use